ankane/safely/README.md

 Exceptions are rescued and automatically reported to your favorite reporting service.

-In development and test environments, exceptions are raised so you can fix them. :smirk:
+In development and test environments, exceptions are raised so you can fix them.

 ## Use It Everywhere